bas-ansible-roles-collection/php5-nginx/README.md

 More information is available in the
 [BARC General Documentation](https://antarctica.hackpad.com/BARC-Overview-and-Policies-SzcHzHvitkt#:h=Bridging-roles)

+### Non-system packages

+It is a convention of BARC roles to use the latest version of packages.
+Where a suitable non-system package source is available it will be used.
+Suitable non-system packages require a reputable, maintainer, typically a company or well respected individual.
+If this is for some reason unsuitable, it is possible to only use system packages by setting the *BARC_use_non_system_package_sources* variable to `false`.

+Note: As the package policy varies between system and non-system package sources, and between operating systems, the version of installed packages is variable.

 ### Tags

 BARC roles use standardised tags to control which aspects of an environment are changed by roles.